kaiiyer/rajappan/README.md

 ---------

->Wanna explore the Rajappan Project?
+> Do you want to learn more about the Rajappan Project?
 Okay!
-We got you.
+We've got you covered.
-Click the links below to jump in !!!
+Click on the links below to get started!!!

 <details open>
 <summary>Infosec Resources for Red/Blue/Purple Teams</summary>